shuchi111/100-Day-DSA_Challenge/README.md

 "Fork" button in the top-right corner of the GitHub page.
 ```
 This creates a copy of the repository under your GitHub account.

-- Make a folder by your name if you are participating with me, and fill the box day by day.
+ 4. Make a folder by your name or day if you are participating with me, and fill the box day by day.
--
+- Commit code and documentation daily.
 - All the questions must be attempted in C++ or Python.
 Other language is also allowed.
 > POTD of Leetcode and GFG will continue.
 <br>
--A Weekly Contest will be added if All desired Questions have been completed.
+-A Weekly Contest will be added if All assigned Questions have been completed.
 <br>

 ---